| Read Time: 6 minutes |

 What is Crown Capital Securities, L.P.?

-Crown Capital (CRD# 6312) predecessor was first formed 1972 as an SEC and FINRA registered broker-dealer.
-Since then there have been several name changes and restructuring of the company.
+Crown Capital (CRD# 6312) predecessor was first formed in 1972 as an SEC and FINRA registered broker-dealer.
+Since then, there have been several name changes and restructuring of the company.
 The current Crown Capital iteration began operations in 1999 and is headquartered in Orange, California.
-Its independent broker-dealer Business Model has grown through acquisition and organic development of primarily one and two person registered representative offices supervised remotely.
-Today there are over 200 Crown Capital branch offices with over 400 registered representatives in every state.
+Its independent broker-dealer Business Model has grown through acquisition and organic development of primarily one and two-person registered representative offices supervised remotely.
+Today, there are over 200 Crown Capital branch offices with over 400 registered representatives in every state.

-We have reported and written about these regulatory problems and customer complaints over many years.
-Crown Capital is a repeat offender: there are 2 FINRA reported disciplinary proceedings citing the firm with one form of supervisory lapses or another in the last decade.
+We have reported and written about these regulatory problems and customer complaints for many years.
+Crown Capital is a repeat offender: there are 2 FINRA-reported disciplinary proceedings citing the firm with one form of supervisory lapses or another in the last decade.

-A BRIEF OVERVIEW OF SOME OF THE REGULATORY PROBLEMS CROWN CAPITAL SECURITIES HAS FACED OVER THE YEARS*
+A BRIEF OVERVIEW OF SOME OF THE COMPLAINTS AND REGULATORY PROBLEMS CROWN CAPITAL SECURITIES HAS FACED OVER THE YEARS*

 Crown Capital has been repeatedly censured, warned, and fined over $1.5 million for its own misconduct and failure to supervise its army of financial advisors.* A few of the notable FINRA Sanctions for its Supervisory Failures are below: